Skip to main content

 Overview

-The Viva Cribb Bursary Program provides funding to individuals or non-profit groups to assist with the costs related to a project that documents or records a significant aspect of the local history of Ipswich.
+The Viva Cribb Bursary provides funding to individuals, local not-for-profit community groups, and professional historians towards the costs of a project which documents or records a significant aspect of the local history of Ipswich.

 Limitations